AirswitchAsa/icloudpd-web/README.md

 ## Overview

-- **Warning**: This is a personal project under active development.
+- **Warning**: This is a public software from personal project that comes without any warranties.
+You may use it for personal usages at your own risk.
 You can contribute to the project by submitting a feature request or a bug report via Github issues.
 - [icloud-photos-downloader](https://github.com/icloud-photos-downloader/icloud_photos_downloader) is a CLI tool for downloading iCloud photos and videos.
 - `icloudpd-web` is an application that provides a web UI wrapper around the icloudpd Python library.
 - The application allows managing multiple icloudpd settings ("policies" in `icloupd-web`) through the web UI and monitoring the progress of the downloads.